anjnesh88/NodeJs/apiList.md

 ## connectionRequestRouter
 - POST /request/send/:status/:userId //status can be ignored or interested
-- Post /request/send/ignored/:userID

-- Post /request/review/accepted/:requestId
-- Post /request/review/rejected/:requestId
+- Post /request/review/:status/:requestId //status can be accepted or rejected

 ## userRouter
 - GET /user/connections